 I joined them.
 I did, simply as the technical idea seemed almost impossible to create (inter-disciplinary and challenging in every aspect, if you ask me).
 Today, it is almost over a year since we work together and at the time of writing of this text, we have just demonstrated the first prototype, involving a large portion of custom hardware and sensor design, machine-learning and web-development.
 We have also grown from a team of four, to a team of 10, also turning our advisors into investors.

-Right now, I work as both web-developer, data scientist and CTO.
+Right now, I work as both web-developer, data scientist after handing over my role as a company CTO.
 In fact, I strongly believe that web-development and machine-learning are really good technology “partners”, and a good data pipeline is probably the key to our technology success, among others of course.
 Only the time with will tell how it played out, but one thing I am sure of: life means opportunity mixed with difficulty, but as long as we stay active learners, we move forward.

 These are the collection of loose observations that seem to work for me every time.